Does homeowners insurance cover dog bites?

 How to prevent dog bites

 Having your dog bite someone can be devastating for both you and the person who’s injured, so it’s important to try and minimize the likelihood of that happening.
-Here are a few tips that may help you prevent dog bites:
+Here are a few tips that may help you prevent dog bites from the American Veterinary Medical Association:

-- Hire a professional dog trainer.
-Dogs with a history of aggression or fear of new people may require extra training.
-A professional dog trainer can help you properly train your dog to prevent bites by others.
-They also can recommend different training methods and other safety tips to help your dog safely interact with others.
+- Train your dog: Dogs with a history of aggression or fear of new people may require extra training.
+A professional dog trainer can recommend safety tips and help you properly train your dog to prevent bites by others.